jimjh/arc_cache/README.rst

 Adaptive Replacement Cache - a Python3 decorator

 Mostly for self-study purposes.
 Use at your own risk.
+Contribute at `GitHub`_.

 Usage
 -----